 The car rental desks are in the multi-storey car park lots C and B, directly in front of the terminal and connected via passenger walkways.
 Simply follow the signs from the arrivals area.
 There are several major companies represented, including Hertz, Avis, Sixt and Budget, as well as a few local operators.

 Authorised taxis can usually be found in the arrivals areas.

 Transfer between terminals

 A free shuttle bus operates between the terminals and car parks every 15 minutes.

-Airport facilities include ATMs and currency exchange, baggage wrapping, information desks, travel agents, pharmacies, massage parlours, a photo booth, a beauty parlour, a hairdresser, a solarium, as well as slot machines and laundry facilities.
+Airport facilities include ATMs and currency exchange, information desks, travel agents, pharmacies, massage parlours, a beauty parlour, a hairdresser, a solarium, as well as slot machines and laundry facilities.
 The ATA Hotel Executive Centre in Area B has business facilities, and there are myriad shopping and dining options.